 As expected, this language was placed in a comprehensive proposed committee substitute amendment on House Bill 847 relating to Floating Vessel Platforms.
 We immediately started to work to secure amendment language to narrow the original language.
 We are happy to report we were able to successfully negotiate language that was acceptable to all parties.
-We expect this language to pass.
-The septic pumpout language will now be in House Bill 847 and Senate Bill 1082.
+The agreed upon language passed House Bill 847 and Senate Bill 1082.
+We will continue to monitor this language in the Floating Vessel Platforms bill.
+We anticipate the Floating Vessel Platform bills to pass this Legislative Session.

 SB 1640 by Senator Gruters relating to Waterway Markers-The Senate Bill does not have a linked companion bill currently.
-The bill has three committees of reference and was not heard the sixth week and is not scheduled on the Senate Environment and Natural Resources Committee during the seventh week.
-The Senate Environment and Natural Resources Committee is not scheduled to have any other committees currently.
+The bill has three committees of reference and was not heard the sixth week and is not scheduled on the Senate Environment and Natural Resources Committee during the eighth week.
+The Senate Environment and Natural Resources Committee is not scheduled to have any other committee meetings.
 Simply, the bill requires all waterway markers including informational markers placed by local governments to be attached to a plastic breakaway structure or floating buoy.
 It bans state and local governments from affixing waterway markers to steel or wood pilings.

 HB 847 by Representative Stark and SB 1082 by Senator DiCeglie relating to Floating Vessel Platforms-MIAF sent both bills out for review.
 As of the writing of this report we still have not received any commentary back from membership on these bills.
 We will continue to monitor these bills for any amendments and keep you informed as they move through the process.
 SB 1082 passed the Senate Environmental and Natural Resources Committee on March 20h unanimously.
 The bill has three committees of reference.
 The bill passed the Senate Community Affairs Committee on March 29th unanimously.
-The Senate Bill is scheduled to be heard in its final committee of reference, Senate Rules Committee this week.
-We anticipate a comprehensive amendment including agreed to language on the septic pumpout language.
-The

-House Bill was placed on the House Water Quality, Supply and Treatment Subcommittee and passed as a Committee Substitute.
-The bill only has two committees of reference and is scheduled to be heard in the final committee of reference, the House Infrastructure and Strategies Committee.
-The House bill has a comprehensive proposed committee substitute filed including septic pumpout language MIAF had concerns about being broad.
-We are happy to report we have an amendment filed to the proposed committee substitute to the House bill agreed to by all parties.
-We are hopeful this amendment will pass and it will be included in the Senate bill as well.
+The Senate Bill passed its final committee of reference, Senate Rules.
+The bill passed with a comprehensive amendment including agreed to language on the septic pumpout language.
+The House Bill was placed on the House Water Quality, Supply and Treatment Subcommittee and passed as a Committee Substitute.
+The bill only has two committees of reference and passed in the final committee of reference, the House Infrastructure and Strategies Committee.
+The House bill passed with a comprehensive amendment including septic pumpout language.
+CS/CS/HB 847 is on Special Order April 25th.
+MIAF supported the modified septic pumpout language that passed in the House and Senate bills.
+We appreciate the sponsors and Senator Mayfield for their assistance with this modified language.